EtherType: Jumbo LLC frames

+Effectively, 802.1AC-2016/Cor 1-2018 has thus retroactively standardized the practice used by router vendors in their IS-IS implementations (for IIH Hello packets padding and extended size LSPs).

+Even though IEEE 802.3 does not currently permit jumbo frames with the commonly used limits in the 9000s of octets, it does permit payloads of up to 1982 octets.
+This means that for a long time, it was not possible to use the maximum standard frame size from IEEE 802.3 together with the encapsulations defined in IEEE 802.2.

 Use beyond Ethernet

 With the advent of the IEEE 802 suite of standards, a Subnetwork Access Protocol (SNAP) header combined with an IEEE 802.2 LLC header is used to transmit the EtherType of a payload for IEEE 802 networks other than Ethernet, as well as for non-IEEE networks that use the IEEE 802.2 LLC header, such as FDDI.
 However, for Ethernet, Ethernet II framing is still used.

 Registration

 EtherTypes are assigned by the IEEE Registration Authority, which publishes them in list format.
 The Internet Assigned Numbers Authority has a separate list of some EtherType registrations, compiled from several sources, including the IEEE Registration Authority's list and some other lists.